liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/04-installing-a-server-in-dev-studio.markdown

 projects.
 A server is installed and managed from the Servers view (lower left corner in Eclipse).

-For reference, here's how the Dev Studio server buttons work with your @product@
+For reference, here's how the Dev Studio server buttons work with your @sharepoint@
 instance:

 - *Start* (![Start Server](../../../images/icon-start-server.png)): Starts the